-A&HE 6504 - Doctoral Seminar: Curriculum Theorizing for English Education
+A&HE 6504 - Doctoral Seminar in Special Topics

-Must be taken at least once during course of doctoral study.
-Doctoral seminar will focus on research and theory in a special domain of English education.
+This seminar must be taken at least once during the course of doctoral study but may be taken multiple times as topics differ with each offering.
+Doctoral seminars focus on research and theory in a special domain of English education.
 Designed to help students gain expertise in a particular area and to help students develop research projects in that area.